IBM/customer-loyalty-program-hyperledger-fabric-VSCode/docs/deploy-ibm-starter.md

   <img width="800"  src="doc-images/download-connection-json.png">
 </p>

+Save this file as `connection-profile.json`.
 The downloaded file contains a registrar element containing an enrollId and enrollSecret that is specific to your service/organization.
 For example:

 ```
 "registrar": [